chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 For this test, two files will be required:
  * ``benchmark_model`` binary: this file is part of the TC build and is automatically built when targeting Buildroot or Debian distros;
- * ``<any model>.tflite`` model: there is no requirement for a specific model file as long as it is specified in a valid ``.tflite`` format; for the simplicity of just running a sanitiy test, two models are provided with the build and are automatically integrated into the distro filesystem (being located at ``/opt/arm/ml``).
+ * ``<any model>.tflite`` model: there is no requirement for a specific model file as long as it is specified in a valid ``.tflite`` format; for the simplicity of just running a sanity test, two models are provided with the build and are automatically integrated into the distro filesystem (being located at ``/opt/arm/ml``).

 Running the provided TensorFlow Lite ML model examples
 ******************************************************

 The following command describes how to run the ``benchmark_model`` application to profile the "Mobile Object Localizer" TensorFlow Lite model, which is one of the provided TensorFlow Lite ML model examples.

-Although the command arguments are expected to greatly vary according to different use cases and models, this example provides the typical command usage skeleton for most of models.
+Although the command arguments are expected to greatly vary according to different use cases and models, this example provides the typical command usage skeleton for most of the models.

 More information on the Model Benchmark Tool and command usage examples can be found `here <https://github.com/tensorflow/tensorflow/blob/v2.13.0/tensorflow/lite/tools/benchmark/README.md>`__.